413x5/mx-wcc24-rs/game-interface-contract/README.md

 )
 ```

-- Upgrades a Citizen to a Soldier using deposited resources
+- Upgrades a Citizen to a Soldier using deposited resources trough the [Character Contract](../character-contract/README.md)
 - Parameters:
   - `citizen_nft_nonce`: The nonce of the Citizen NFT to upgrade
   - `nft_owner_address`: Optional address if the NFT owner is different from caller